 For these 3 reasons: stability, effectiveness, and safety.
 And because of my experience in engineering applications.
 I go with 70% isopropyl alcohol whenever disinfecting at home.

 Isopropyl Alcohol Safety Measures

 Here are some safety measure to take whenever working with isopropyl alcohol.

 Hazards: As far as hazards go, isopropyl alcohol is highly flammable.
 It is also an irritant so keep it away from your eyes and skin.

 Another key point, alcohol evaporates rapidly.
 And if you breath it, it can make you feel drowsy or dizzy.

 Personal Protective Equipment (PPE): To prevent those hazards when handling isopropyl alcohol, you should wear personal protective equipment (PPE).

-In like manner, wear respiratory protection (affiliate link) by the NIOSH or the MSHA.
+In like manner, wear respiratory protection (paid link) by the NIOSH or the MSHA.